 - Made in Italy

-Let’s talk about another Nespresso machine, shall we?
-The De’Longhi-made Essenza Mini is one of the cutest compact espresso machines by far.
+Let's talk about another Nespresso machine, shall we?
+The Nespresso Essenza Mini is one of the cutest compact espresso makers by far.
 It’s offered in its signature lime, cherry red, or all-black.
-The water tank is snug in the back of the machine to keep the device clean and narrow from the front.
+The tank for the water is snug in the back of the machine to keep the device looking clean and narrow from the front.
 Oh, and it’s very efficient for being a little guy, brewing you a cup in 30 seconds.
-Much faster than your local barista, right?
+It's like having a home barista, but for much cheaper.

-Like the other Nespresso home espresso machine we looked at, this model comes with a tasty selection of Nespresso capsules to get you going.
-Even if you aren’t into machines that utilize espresso capsules and are thinking of going for a more luxurious, higher-end espresso maker, this Nespresso machine just might change your mind.
+Like the other Nespresso we looked at above, this model comes with a tasty selection of Nespresso capsules to get you going.
+Even if you aren’t into capsule machines and are thinking of going for a more luxurious, higher-end espresso maker, this Nespresso machine might just change your mind.